istudiomobile/JS_Blockchain/Readme.md

-Blockchain made with JavaScript ES6.
+Blockchain implemented in Node (ES6 syntax) using Express.